Top 10 Knights Initiative

 To learn more about Top 10 Knights, click here.

-Admission to UCF requires graduation from an accredited high school with specific high school academic units, a competitive cumulative high school GPA in those academic areas, and satisfactory SAT or ACT test scores.
+Admission to UCF requires the applicant to earn a standard diploma from a regionally accredited high school (or its equivalent) with specific high school academic units, a competitive cumulative high school GPA in those academic areas, and satisfactory SAT or ACT test scores.

 To apply you must submit the following:

 - Non-refundable $30 application fee

 - Official high school or homeschooled* transcript

 - Official scores for the SAT (code: 5233) or ACT (code: 0735) with writing

 - Official college transcript (an initial transcript for application review, as well as a final copy once all college course work is complete and degree is posted), if applicable